alessandrofrancesconi/carwin/README.md

 Usage
 -----

+For non-Unity users, you can still try Carwin by opening carwin-build/carwin-build.html sample page.
+You only have to install the Unity Web Player.

-Go in carwin-unityproj folder and open Assets/defaultScene.unity to have the full control of this project under Unity3D.
+For hackers equipped with Unity3D 4.0, open carwin-unityproj/Assets/defaultScene.unity to have full control of this project.
 The source files you are probably interested to are in Assets/Scripts/CarControl folder.
+Read __carwin-buzzoni_francesconi2012.pdf__ for more informations.
 Enjoy!
-Read __carwin-buzzoni_francesconi2012.pdf__ for more informations

 During the simulation you can use the following keyboard shortcuts:
+* Numbers from `1` to `4` to change the track
+* `UP-arrow` to enlarge the camera view

+The following commands are available only through the Unity3D editor:
 * `S` to save the overall best chromosome in an external file "bestchr.txt"
 * `R` to restore the saved best chromosome and apply it to the current simulation (enters in SHOW MODE)
-* Numbers from `1` to `4` to change the track
-* `UP-arrow` to enlarge the camera view

 Authors
 -------